 “Think of the deep blue sky; imagine lying flat on a plain stretch of lush green grass and silence for company.”
 My thoughts went to my yet-to-be-planned holiday.
 “Goodness, I hope it is not too late to book a holiday.”

 “Let your emotions flow.
 Laugh if you wish to.
 Cry if you want.”
 I almost giggled thinking of our naughty secret from last evening.
-The spouse and I had polished off the pizza that the children had set aside for the next day and they still didn’t know about that.
+As the instructor kept chanting soothing words, I began dreaming of my bed at home, and wondered why I feel sleepy during meditation.

 Too many thoughts

 My husband was keen that both of us attend the workshop on meditation because it was important we learn together if we want to implement the principles in our lives and in our home.
 I dread the thought of organised meditation, yet I agreed for the sake of solidarity.

 I have tried to argue with him many times, and have told him I feel sleepy during meditation, but he is adamant on attending all these workshops and seminars.
 He has this hope that one day I will take it meditation, religion and God seriously.

 Five days of regimented meditation and several Google searches later, I would learn that emptying the mind does not mean that we must certainly draw a blank.
 One must let the thoughts flow without working hard to intervene.

 One could imagine that one is watching from the top as thoughts freely swoop in and out of one’s conscience.
 The thought of it does sound calming, but I still didn’t know how to reach that stage without getting distracted.